The temperatures have cooled just a little and I had nothing to

-I couldn't help myself, there was an opportunity to paint a few fall watercolors, so I went for it.
+I couldn't help myself, but there it was, an opportunity to paint a few fall watercolors.

 I set up a temporary painting space and for about an hour I sat to create the unknown.